Do you know what a “Feed Grade” pet food is? The answer will shock you

 POLICY: Uncooked meat derived from 4-D animals is adulterated under Section 402(a)(5) of the Act, and its shipment in interstate commerce for animal food use is subject to appropriate regulatory action.”

-Q. Can inedible product for use in pet food be manufactured in the edible product department using the same equipment as used for edible product (e.g., oven)?
+Q. Can inedible products for pet food be manufactured in the edible product department using the same equipment used for edible products (e.g., oven)?

 A. Yes, but with restrictions.
 Importantly, the following criteria must be met: